alan-turing-institute/fridge/docs/docs/deploy_services.md

 pulumi stack init <stack-name>
 ```

+!!! note
-Note: you will be asked to provide a passphrase for the stack, which is used to encrypt secrets within the stack's configuration settings.
+    You will be asked to provide a passphrase for the stack, which is used to encrypt secrets within the stack's configuration settings.

 ### Configuring your stack